Aomori Nebuta Matsuri: Origin and history

 During the Edo period and Meiji period, the act of carrying a large lantern float like the Nebuta was often banned by the government due to the potential fire hazard it posed to the surroundings.
 This ban was also put into place during World War II, but was lifted in 1944 as an effort to boost morale during the waning years of the war.
 Corporations began to sponsor the creation of the floats in the post-war period, and a strong emphasis was placed in expanding local tourism through the festival.
 The light source within the float was originally a candle, but was eventually changed to incandescent or fluorescent light bulbs powered by portable generators and rechargeable batteries.
 The frame of the floats also changed from bamboo to wire, lowering the risk of fire considerably.
 Nebuta floats also grew larger with time, but urban obstacles such as footbridges, power lines, and traffic lights only allowed their width to increase significantly.
 The floats often feature images of kabuki actors, various types of gods, and historical or mythical figures from Japanese or Chinese culture, but modern Nebuta floats may also feature famous regional personalities or characters from television shows (especially the annual historical "Taiga drama" aired by NHK).

 A museum dedicated to the Nebuta Festival, Nebuta Museum Wa Rasse, opened in 2011, providing an experience of the festival all year round for those who cannot come to the festival in August.

 Organization

 The festival is held every year from August 2 to August 7, where the float is carried through the city during the evening from August 2 to August 6, and during the daytime on August 7.
 A fireworks show is held on the evening of the final day while the float is carried into the sea.

-There are three types of floats used in the Aomori Nebuta Festival.
-The children's nebuta and regional nebuta are sponsored by local organizations, and are usually smaller than the normal nebuta.
-The children's nebuta is carried twice, from August 2 to August 3.
-The large nebutas are always carried at some point during the festival, but few can be seen during the first two days of the festival, perhaps due to shortages in funds.